 Summer is in the air, even if the weather doesn’t really seem to be fully cooperating just yet!
-But before you start setting up your condo’s balcony for some summer fun, let’s look at what you should consider in a condo setting.
-Because balconies are considered “exclusive use common element areas”, they are subject to the condo’s governing documents, municipal bylaws, local codes, and more.
+But before you start setting up your condominium’s balcony for some summer fun, let’s look at what you should consider in a condo setting.
+Because balconies are considered “exclusive use common element areas”, they are subject to the condominium bylaws and declarations, municipal bylaws, local codes, and more.

 Part of ensuring that residents are following regulations such as these means educating them as to what these rules are and why they’re important.
-To help Boards and Property Managers get the message out in their communities, we’ve included free templates (including printer- and bulletin-friendly options!) on safe balcony use that may be shared with residents.
+To help Condominium Boards and Condo Management get the message out in their communities, we’ve included free templates (including printer- and bulletin-friendly options!) on safe balcony use that may be shared with residents.

-Be sure to read on to see what you can (and can’t) do on your condo’s balcony this summer, so you can keep it fun without causing any unpleasant surprises or consequences!
+Be sure to read on to see what you can (and can’t) do on your condominium’s balcony this summer, so you can keep it fun without causing any unpleasant surprises or consequences!

 📩 Download your free template(s) now!